 Dengie offers a flexible approach to feeding forage to RAO horses.
-All alfalfa produced by Dengie is high temperature dried meaning that a consistently clean forage is produced.
+All alfalfa produced by Dengie is precision dried meaning that a consistently clean forage is produced.
 Several of the Hi-Fi range can be used as complete or partial hay replacers, the most suitable for horses with RAO being Hi-Fi Senior.
-Hi-Fi Senior contains a blend of high temperature dried grasses and alfalfa with a light molasses coating and is suitable for all horses and ponies that need a top quality hay substitute.
-Dengie Pure Grass which contains purely high temperature dried grasses is also suitable.
+Hi-Fi Senior contains a blend of precision dried grasses and alfalfa with a light molasses coating and is suitable for all horses and ponies that need a top quality hay substitute.
+Dengie Pure Grass which contains purely precision dried grasses is also suitable.